 You can also make the most of your student experience and take advantage of career enhancing opportunities while studying your degree by applying for financial support from our Student Opportunity Fund.

-Please note, all advice and guidance provided by the University is subject to any information which you choose to impart to us, about your individual circumstances, being correct.
+All advice and guidance provided by the University is subject to any information which you choose to impart to us, about your individual circumstances, being correct.
 The advice and guidance you receive will be based upon current eligibility criteria.